mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 {% include verse.html
 text="So Torah is holy, and the commandment is holy and just and good." verse="Romans 7:12"
 %}

+{% include verse.html
+text="For I delight in the Torah of God in my inmost self" verse="Romans 7:22"
+%}

 ---